-The Howard Jarvis Taxpayers Association (HJTA) filed a Petition for Review with the California Supreme Court today.
+The Howard Jarvis Taxpayers Association (HJTA) filed a Petition for Review with the California Supreme Court in August 2020.

 The Petition urges the Court to grant review of the case.
 The Court accepts a tiny percentage of cases that seek review, so it would be a big deal if the Court takes this case.
 Hopefully, the Court would then uphold the voters’ intent in Proposition 26 and rule that HJTA’s challenge to RM3 should not have been dismissed.
 After further proceedings, this could lead to RM3 being declared null and void, because it was not approved by either a two-thirds vote of the Legislature or of the voters.
 Most likely, the funds that have been collected since 2018 and held in escrow would then be returned to toll-payers through lower tolls.